shaunliew/hill-2-cipher/README.md

 # hill-2-cipher
-demonstration of hill cipher decryption and encryption using Tkhinter python
+demonstration of hill cipher decryption and encryption using tkinter python